DON’T MISS

 Note that individual federal states have control over education policy, meaning that there are many regional variations in terms of school types and curriculums.
 What follows is a generalised overview of the school system in Germany.

 Although it is not compulsory for them to attend, by law all children aged between one and five years are entitled to a place at a daycare facility.
-Despite efforts to increase availability, however, there are still not enough places to keep up with demand.
-It is worth registering your child as soon as possible to secure a place.
+Sending your child to daycare is an ideal opportunity to allow them to socialise with other children and get used to attending school.

-Early years childcare is provided by a mixture of organisations such as churches, welfare associations, local authorities and parent associations.
-As with all types of schools in Germany, some are publicly-funded, while others will charge fees.
+Early years childcare in Germany is provided by a mixture of organisations such as churches, welfare associations, local authorities and parent associations.

 Primary school in Germany (Grundschule)